mkotsi/starter-academic/content/home/talks.md

 ---
 # An instance of the Pages widget.
 # Documentation: https://wowchemy.com/docs/page-builder/
-widget: "pages"
+widget: pages
 active: false

 # This file represents a page section.
-headless: false
+headless: true

 # Order that this section appears on the page.
-weight: 4
+weight: 40

-# Page type to display.
-E.g. post, talk, or publication.
-page_type: "talk"

 title: 'Scientific Events'
 subtitle: 'This is a list of the conferences and workshops that I attended and/or contributed to.
 For each item, you can find additional information and links by opening the event’s page.'